declanbarr/Iris-Data-Set-Project/README.md

 ### Summary on the Iris Flower Data Set

 [https://en.wikipedia.org/wiki/Iris_flower_data_set]
-Wiki intro
+#### Wiki intro
 The Iris Flower Data Set is a data set collected by Edgar Anderson.
 It consists of 50 samples for each of Iris setosa, Iris virginica and Iris versicolor; three related species of Iris flower.
 It is a multivariate data set meaning there is more than one variable.
-There are a total of 150 records under 5 attributes: petal length, petal width, sepal length, sepal width and class.
+There are a total of 150 records under 5 attributes: petal length, petal width, sepal length, sepal width and class. (picture on petals and sepals)

 Ronald Fischer used the data set to perform a linear discriminant analysis which he detailed in his 1936 paper The use of multiple measurements in taxonomic problems.
 A linear discriminant analysis is .....

-Use of the data set
+#### Use of the data set
 Data set contains two clusters.
-One cluster contains Iris setosa and the other contains Iris virginica and Iris versicolor.
+One cluster contains Iris setosa and the other contains Iris virginica and Iris versicolor. (provdie pictures on flowers)

 (Provide link to wikipedia article above and to Fischer's 1936 paper)